 - Counseled retail company facing threatened class action under Shopping Reform and Modernization Act.

-- Represented foreign automaker facing over 50 putative class actions asserting warranty, fraud, and other claims tied to alleged evasion of environmental regulations.
+- Represented foreign automaker facing over 50 putative class actions asserting warranty, fraud, and other claims tied to alleged evasion of environmental and emissions-related regulations.

 - Defended foreign automaker in product-liability action involving catastrophic injuries and millions in potential claims.